SS-T: 2010 Adhesives

 1. On the Connections workbench toolbar, click (Create adhesive connections from solids).

-2. In the dialog, for Adhesive width enter 10 mm.
+2. In the Create adhesive connections dialog, for Adhesive width enter 10 mm.

 3. In the Project Tree, under Assembly, select the two cylinders.

-Tip: You can also select the cylinders in the modeling window.
+Tip: The cylinders can also be selected in the modeling window.

 5. Click Select to apply material to found adhesives.